The Game of Self.

 You want something to be different somehow and never seem to get it… let alone see that you’re the one keeping it from yourself… or, more importantly, how.

-And then you’ve rehearsed that to perfection in order to keep you safe, accepted, and loved… or so you think.
+And then you’ve rehearsed that perspective to perfection to keep yourself safe, accepted, and loved… or so you think.

 There’s: